surajchoubey/gsoc21-old/_posts/2021-07-12-lovaszvempala-mc-integration.markdown

 1. We run warmstart samples from a choosen point say ```x0``` for `k` times to ensure proper mixing using uniform random walks mechanism around the subspace `K`.
 The point is chosen such than ```f(x0) >= beta^n * max(f)```, (```max(f)``` is the global maxima of the function within the subspace `K` choosen itself and `beta` is a parameter).
 A few more stuff and some variables you need to know about:

 ```
+[Initialize the variables here like m and k and alpha]

 ```

 2. Let ```W_0 = volume(K)``` be the estimation of the volume of subspace `K`.